top of page

 Prior to working in Iraq, he was Ambassador in Manama, Bahrain (2001-2004), Deputy Assistant Secretary in the Bureau of Near East Affairs (1997-2000) with responsibility for North Africa and the Arabian Peninsula, and Ambassador to Algeria (1994 to 1997).
 He was Director of the Office of Northern Gulf Affairs (Iran and Iraq; 1991 to 1994).
 Earlier in his career, he was Deputy Chief of Mission in Abu Dhabi, United Arab Emirates, and in Sanaa in Yemen, Principal Officer in Tabriz, Iran and Economic/Commercial Officer in Dakar, Senegal.
 His previous Washington assignments include service as Jordan Desk officer, Staff Assistant in the Middle East (NEA) Bureau, and Political Officer in the Office of Southern European Affairs.

 Ambassador Neumann is the author of a memoir, Three Embassies, Four Wars: a personal memoir (2017) and The Other War: Winning and Losing in Afghanistan (Potomac Press, 2009), a book on his time in Afghanistan.
 He has returned to Afghanistan repeatedly and is the author of a number of monographs, articles, and editorials focusing mainly on Afghanistan and stabilization.
 At the Academy he has focused particularly on efforts to maintain adequate State and USAID budgets and staffing and upgrade professional formation to enable these institutions to carry out their responsibilities.
-Ambassador Neumann is on the board of the Middle East Policy Council.
-He is on the Advisory Boards of the non-profit school for Afghan girls, the School of Leadership, Afghanistan (SOLA), Spirit of America, and the Friends of the American University of Afghanistan.
+Ambassador Neumann is on the Advisory Boards of the non-profit school for Afghan girls, the School of Leadership, Afghanistan (SOLA), Spirit of America, the Middle East Policy Council, and the Friends of the American University of Afghanistan.
 He is a member of the Combat Infantryman’s Association.

 Ambassador Neumann speaks some Arabic and Dari as well as French.
 He received State Department Superior Honor Awards in 1993 and 1990.
 He was an Army infantry officer in Viet Nam and holds a Bronze Star, Army Commendation Medal and Combat Infantry Badge.
 In Baghdad, he was awarded the Army Outstanding Civilian Service Medal.
 In 2018, he received the American Foreign Service Association’s award for Lifetime Contributions to American Diplomacy.
 He earned a B.A. in history and an M.A. in political science from the University of California at Riverside and is a graduate of the National War College.
 He is married to the former M. Elaine Grimm.
 They have two children.